quwin/API-Gateway/README.md

 The project is designed around a real infrastructure problem: rate limits must hold even when the gateway is horizontally scaled.
 A naive in-memory counter works for one process, but fails once traffic is load-balanced across multiple gateway instances.
 This implementation supports both local and Redis-backed limiters so the distributed behavior can be tested, compared, and demonstrated.

+Interested to see the project in action?
+It's not very visible, but it is currently deployed on the backend of my portfolio website at https://quwin.dev

+The project is also containerized and readily available for local testing, see `Local Demo` below

 ## What It Does

 This gateway accepts incoming HTTP requests, authenticates them using `X-API-Key`, applies the configured rate-limit policy for the authenticated principal, and proxies allowed requests to an upstream backend service.